mrthreeplates/TRS-80_floppy_remapper/README.md

 For Model 4 gate array and Model 4P non-gate array computers, an extra motherboard modification is required.
-This is what the third pin on the output signal header is for (see below).
+This is what the third pin on the output signal header is for (see installation instructions below).

 ## Floppy cable build instructions (Model 4P only)